cfengine/documentation/resources/additional-topics/build-deploy-manage-audit.markdown

 *  Make a change in the CFEngine input files.

-*  Run the configuration through ‘cf-promises --inform’ to check for problems.
+*  Run the configuration through 'cf-promises --inform' to check for problems.

 *  Move the policy to a test system.

-*  Try running the configuration in dry-run model: ‘cf-agent --dry-run’
+*  Try running the configuration in dry-run model: 'cf-agent --dry-run'

 *  Try running the policy once on a single system, being observant of unexpected behaviour.